davisshaver/tech-docs/tools/github.md

 **Medium:** Items that can be put off until the next full work week.
 Some of these may soon be designated as high based on developer bandwidth, but if they can't be, your feelings won't get hurt.

 **Low:** Items that we definitely want to get to, but if it takes 2+ weeks to get to them, that's ok.
-The key is to keep these concise - anything too vague needs to go to <i>for-the-future</i> or pubbed in 02.
-These should still be actionable, in case a developer wants to grab as part of a relatable higher-ranked ticket.
+The key is to keep these concise - anything too vague needs to go to <i>for-the-future</i>, developed as a Trello card, or published in 02.
+These low priority issues should still be actionable, in case a developer wants to grab as part of a relatable higher-ranked ticket.

 ## Pull Requests